cncf/tag-app-delivery/platforms-maturity-model/v1/index.md

 **Platform engineering** encompasses all parts of building platforms and their capabilities - the people, processes, policy, technology, and business outcomes that drive the need for, and delivery of, internal platforms.

 More specifically, **platforms** are the implementation of a foundation on which to build digital products.
-Its goal is to provide consistency and efficiency for software development and operations.
+Their goals are to provide consistency and efficiency for software development and operations.
 Platform engineering refers to the greater practice of planning and providing the necessary platforms for organizations by people who specialize in their capabilities and the user experiences surrounding them.

 ### What does maturity mean?